succSeeded/ts-2025/colloc_questions/src/question2.typ

           =& sum_(i=1)^t beta_1^(2 i - 1) DD[epsilon_(t+1-i)] -> beta_1 / (1 - beta_1^2) dot sigma^2 = "const".
 $

-A random stochastic process is called _ergodic_ if its statistical properties can be estimate using a sample from it.
+A random stochastic process is called _ergodic_ if its statistical properties can be estimated using a sample from it.

 *Note:* any ergodic process is stationary and almost any stationary process is ergodic.